 Like two caged animals, the siblings were grunting in frustration.
 Roaring for a release from their humid confines.

 “All right!”
 The dad cried, like an agitated zookeeper, “We’ll stop right here, right now!
 Good lord!”

-And so the van chugged slowly to a halt, inside the forest near the Florida coastline.
+And so the van chugged to a halt, inside the forest near the Florida coastline.
 Clara slid the door open to her right and hopped off, stretching her long tanned legs.
 Mitch jumped out like a rabid toad and ran across the clearing, pretending to be a fighter jet over Grenada.

 Dad went up to Clara, and started signing in what resembled hand gestures.

-“You two are such little rascals,” Dad said, “I oughta hogtie the two of youse to keep ya settled!”
+“You two are such rascals,” Dad said, “I oughta hogtie the two of youse to keep ya settled!”

 Unbeknownst to first-time observers, Clara and her family are Deaf.
 They communicate via sign language.
 Clara and Mitch go to the Florida School for the Deaf and the Blind in St. Augustine, a mere hour away from their home in Jacksonville.

-Today, Clara was wearing a grey t-shirt with ASL fingerspelling emblazoned across the cotton fabric.
+Today, Clara was wearing a grey t-shirt with ASL fingerspelling emblazoned across the fabric.
 The shirt, a fashion staple in the Deaf community, was won in a Homecoming shirt raffle over a year ago.